DanielY1783/te_ml/bin/README.txt

 2018_07_10_pca_te_enhancers: Python version of principal component analysis on kmers from transposable elements only, intersection of tranposable elements and enhancers, and enhancers only.
 Uses chromhmm enhancers.

 2018_07_11_pca_te_enhancers: Python version of principal component analysis on kmers from transposable elements only, intersection of tranposable elements and enhancers, enhancers only, and a control of generic shuffled parts of the human genome.
 Uses chromhmm enhancers.

+2018_07_12_pca_te_enhancers: Same as 2018_07_11_te_enhancers, but try vectorized operations in pandas to increase efficiency.

+TESTED MODULES
+The following modules contain components with Travis tests and can be safely reused.
+Individual components within the modules are listed after the modules.

+2018_07_11_pca_te_enhancers/shuffled_pca.py
+	generate_combinations(elements, n = 2)
+	generate_configurations(elements, n = 2)